- Optimizely X Web Experimentation

 Segment the Results page

-You can segment your entire Results page or the results for an individual metric.
+In Optimizely X, you can segment your entire Results page.
 Segmenting results helps you get more out of your data by generating valuable insights about your visitors.

 Under the Segment dropdown, you'll find default segments, custom segments, and custom dimensions (from Optimizely Classic) all in the same place.

-Click Segment and select an attribute from the dropdown.
+Click Segment and select one or more attribute values from the dropdown

 How visitors are counted in segments